 CB Radio has been a legal License free radio system in Cyprus using the CEPT 40 channels FM since Cyprus joined the EU and ratified the use of CB.
-In the past couple of years, in line with the latest regulations, Cyprus along with most other countries in Europe adopted the use of 4 Watts AM and FM and 12 watts PEP on SSB.
+Now in line with the latest regulations, Cyprus along with most other countries in Europe adopted the use of 4 Watts AM and FM and 12 watts PEP on SSB.

 ECC Decision (11) 03 - The harmonised use of Frequencies for Citizens Band (CB) radio equipment.

 ETSI Standard inc SSB CB - ETSi information and links to new SSB regulations for CB radio

 ETSI Regulations re CB Radio - Electromagnetic compatibility and Radio spectrum matters.